technomancy/leiningen/doc/TUTORIAL.md

 Here we've got your project's README, a `src/` directory containing the code, a `test/` directory, and a `project.clj` file which describes your project to Leiningen.
-The `src/my/stuff.clj` file corresponds to the `my.stuff` namespace.
+The `src/my_stuff/core.clj` file corresponds to the `my-stuff.core` namespace.

 Note that we use `my-stuff.core` instead of just `my-stuff` since single-segment namespaces are discouraged in Clojure.
 Also note that